voschezang/coding-handbook/collaboration/scrum-guide.md

 At minimum, the product backlog is an *ordered* list of improvements.
 It may be ordered by e.g. value, priority, cost or risk.
 Items on the backlog may have varying level of detail.

 **Product Goal**
-If the Product Goal is achieved or obsolete then a new goal is chosen.
+Describe the future state of the product.
+It is included in the product backlog.
+If is is achieved or obsolete then a new goal is chosen.

 **Sprint Backlog**
 The Sprint Backlog is owned by the development team.
 If there is demand to change it then the development team can decide to adjust the it, as long as it doesn't endanger the sprint goal.